 - 2 Tablespoons chopped green onion tops for garnish (optional)

-Let potatoes cool for about 15 minutes.
-Cut in half; remove the skins.
+- Let baked potatoes cool for about 15 minutes.
+Scoop pulp from skins; place in large bowl.
 (See Tip 5)

-Place peeled potatoes in a large mixing bowl.
-Reserve 1/2 cup of the cheese and 2 Tablespoons of the bacon for later use.
-Add the remaining 3/4 cup of the cheese, remaining bacon, sour cream, melted butter, salt and pepper to the potatoes.
-Mix with electric mixer on medium until combined.
-(See Tip 6)
+- Add ¾ cup of the cheese, remaining bacon, sour cream, melted butter, salt and pepper to the potatoes.
+Mix with potato masher or electric mixer on medium until combined.

-Transfer to a greased 2 1/2 quart baking dish.
-Top with reserved 1/2 cup of cheese and 2 Tablespoons of crumbled bacon.
+- Transfer to prepared 2 ½ quart casserole dish.
+Top with reserved ½ cup of cheese and 2 Tablespoons of crumbled bacon.
 May be prepared in advance up to this point.

-If desiered, garnish with chopped green onion tops.
+- If desired, garnish with chopped green onion tops.

 - I used light sour cream.